 - Eye Test Certificate

-- Original valid home country license if applying for half course
+- Original valid home country license (if applying for a half-course)

-*If you are using spectacles while driving, ensure your photos are with spectacles.
+*If you use spectacles while driving, ensure your photos show you wearing spectacles.

 Once you pay the fee, your driving school will open an online file for your driving lessons.
-They will also give you a guide book or CD for theory lessons.
+They will also give you a guidebook for theory lessons.
 Some driving schools have their own mobile app for theory lessons.

-Theory classes will be mainly about traffic laws in Qatar, traffic signs, driving ethics etc. Some schools offer these classes on a computer or tablet.
+Theory classes will be bout traffic laws in Qatar, traffic signs, driving ethics etc. Some schools offer these classes on computers or tablets.
 You can also do mock tests with instant results to track your progress.
-Most driving schools offer theory class for five days.
-In addition to this, some schools also offer simulator training that helps to improve steering balance and vehicle control.
+Most driving schools offer theory classes for five days.
+In addition, some schools also provide simulator training that improves steering balance and vehicle control.

 Upon completion of theory lessons, you can take the theory test.
-Nowadays theory tests are conducted online using the driving school’s computer.
-You have to give the correct answer to at least 18 out of 20 questions.
-The test is available in a number of languages.
+Nowadays, theory tests are conducted online using the driving school’s computer.
+You have to answer at least 37 out of 40 questions correctly.
+The test is available in several languages.

-Upon completion of road training, you would be given a date for the road test.
-The final road test is done on a driving school car with three or four people in the car taking turns to drive.
+Upon completion of road training, you will be given a date for the road test.
+The road test is done in a driving school car with three or four people in the car taking turns to drive.
 A Traffic Police Officer will be present in the car to evaluate your driving skills.